tjworks/tapdata-docs-en/docs/cloud/best-practice/mysql-to-bigquery.md

       ![Advanced Settings](../images/mysql_to_bigquery_settings_en.png)

-      - **Duplicate processing strategy**, **Data write mode**: Choose how duplication data should be handled.
+      - **Duplicate Processing Strategy**, **Data write mode**: Select the preferred method for handling duplicated data.

-      - **Full multi-threaded write**: The number of concurrent threads with full data written, the default is **8**, which can be appropriately adjusted based on the write performance of the target database.
+      - **Full Multi-threaded Write**: The default setting for the number of concurrent threads with full data written is **8**.
+However, it can be adjusted as needed, taking into consideration the write performance of the target database.

-      - **Incremental multi-threaded write**: The number of concurrent threads with incremental data written, which is disabled by default, can be appropriately adjusted based on the write performance of the target database.
+      - **Incremental Multi-threaded Write**: The number of concurrent threads with incremental data written is disabled by default.
+However, it can be adjusted as needed, considering the write performance of the target database.

-      - **Cursor schema name prefix**: An INSERT operation performed by the source table will be directly synchronized to the target table, and an UPDATE/DELETE operation by the source table will be synchronized to the temporary table of the target dataset, which has the specified name prefix.
+      - **Cursor Schema Name Prefix**: When an INSERT operation is performed on the source table, it will be directly synchronized to the target table.
+On the other hand, when an UPDATE or DELETE operation is performed on the source table, it will be synchronized to a temporary table within the target dataset.
+The temporary table will have a specified name prefix to distinguish it from the target table.

          :::tip

          For more information about temporary tables, see [FAQ](#faq).

-      - **Data merge delay time**: Tapdata Cloud will merge the data of the temporary table into the target table at the specified time interval.
-Shorter merge times mean newer data in the target table, and the first merge time is 1 hour after the full data synchronization is completed.
+      - **Data Merge Delay Time**: Tapdata Cloud will merge the data from the temporary table into the target table at regular time intervals.
+The specified time interval determines how frequently these merges occur.
+With shorter merge times, the target table will have more up-to-date data.
+It's important to note that the first merge occurs **1 hour** after the full data synchronization is completed.

 7. After confirming the configuration is correct, click **Start**.